 List of participants, according to the template provided in part 2 (template 2).

 Planned expenses, as approved by the CBSC, and the form of payment as outlined in item 1.
+The expenses must be informed in the local currency with an estimation of its equivalent in Euro.

+The IHB will verify if the expenses and issue an approval letter to the Project Leader.

 The air tickets have to be requested to the IHB at least two months before the event, in order to allow the IHB to get reasonable rates.
 The information listed in Part 2 (template 2) must be provided to the IHB.
 If the organizers decide to make the travel arrangements themselves and only afterwards seek for reimbursement from the IHB, it is necessary to book only economy class flights.